calamari-io/calamari-jira-cloud-integration/README.md

 This integration is syncing absences between Calamari and Jira Tempo.

 ## Disclaimer
-This repository is a fork of excelent work done in https://github.com/tenesys/calamari-jira-integration by https://tenesys.io/ team.
+This repository is a fork of excelent work done by [Tenesys](https://tenesys.io) team in  [calamari-jira-integration](https://github.com/tenesys/calamari-jira-integration) repository.

-## How to build and run
+## Deployment

 ### Build
 ```